K. C. Keeler: NFL and USFL

 In 1982, Keeler signed a free agent contract with the Philadelphia Eagles of the National Football League.
 Keeler was resigned by the Eagles in 1983 after being a late cut by the Philadelphia Stars of the USFL.
-He was one of the last players cut by the Eagles in both 1982 and 1983.
+He was one of the last players cut by the Eagles in 1982 and 1983.
 Keeler was also a member of the 1984 Jacksonville Bulls of the United States Football League during their training camp.

 Coaching career

 Amherst and Rowan

 Keeler began his coaching career as an assistant at Amherst College in Amherst, Massachusetts in 1981 and then at Rowan University in Glassboro, New Jersey in 1986.
-He became Rowan's head coach in the 1993 season, ending his tenure in 2001 with an 88–21–1 (.804) record and seven NCAA Division III playoff appearances.
+He became Rowan's head coach for the 1993 season, ending his tenure in 2001 with an 88–21–1 (.804) record and seven NCAA Division III playoff appearances.
 He was, however, 0–5 in NCAA Division III Football Championship Stagg Bowls at Rowan, losing by an average of 42.4 to 18.4.